 The text below is a conversation on gold between Magdalena Ines Goldin and Maya Ober.
 Applying micro-sociological approach together with gender and women’s studies theories, we follow the gold route from its extraction in Peru through the refineries in Ticino and Neuchâtel until the luxurious goods manufacturers and analyse gold’s role as a commodity and as capital in the exploitation of women.

-The shorter version of the text was first published in the second issue of Migrant Journal, #2, 2017, Zürich, CH
+A shorter version of the text was first published in the second issue of Migrant Journal, #2, 2017, Zürich, CH

-Bahnhofstrasse, Zürich, photography Maya Ober
+Bahnhofstrasse, Zurich, photo by Maya Ober

 Gold is my predicament, my designer’s conundrum.
 What is the meaning of gold?
 What does this material entail?
 As an industrial designer, I’ve been taught to research each material, analyse its features, evaluate its possible uses and functions.
 And eventually, determine the production methods.Now is the time to contemplate it’s economic, political and anthropological involution.